Connect with us

 a few studies have shown that smoking can increase the risk of losing the pregnancy even if the woman is not a smoker.

 Using illegal drugs: The use of illegal and harmful drugs can cause a miscarriage to happen.
-Some ladies smoke, drink or take hard drugs and still have a healthy baby but that doesn’t mean you should risk doing it.
+Some ladies smoke, drink, or take hard drugs and still have a healthy baby, but that doesn’t mean you should risk doing it.
 Everyone’s body system is different.
-Some men take a bottle of drink and they are drunk while some can take 6 and still be very strong.
-If you keep on taking illegal/hard drugs sooner or later you’ll experience a miscarriage.
+Some men take a bottle of drink, and are drunk, while some can take 6 and still be very strong.
+If you keep on taking illegal/hard drugs, sooner or later, you’ll experience a miscarriage.

-Heavy drinking: taking alcohol all the time when you are newly pregnant is not advisable, you should abstain from taking much alcohol, especially from the first to the 20th week of the pregnancy.
+Heavy drinking: taking alcohol all the time when you are newly pregnant is not advisable; you should abstain from taking too much alcohol, especially from the first to the 20th week of the pregnancy.

 Mercury is released from fluorescent light bulbs or broken thermometers.